 Alex Buckley was born and raised in Saint John, New Brunswick, where he spent many years playing sports and as a result, endured a lot of injuries.
 When pursuing his BBA at the University of New Brunswick in 2012, his injuries began to catch up with him, preventing him from giving his full attention to his studies.
-After struggling through for a time, he decided to change his habits and take his health into his own hands.
-A combination of healthy eating, yoga, meditation, and medicinal cannabis has helped heal his ailments, and he now lives pain free.
+After struggling for a time, he decided to change his habits and take his health into his own hands.
+A combination of healthy eating, yoga, meditation, and medicinal cannabis has helped heal his ailments, and he now lives pain-free.

-Teaching Assistant - Georgia Lewis
+Teaching Assistant - Elizabeth Thornton

 The course will be highly interactive, and require intense, active participation from the student in all modules.
 The following are examples of activities that will be used to help students meet the learning outcomes:

 - conduct internet searches to access, evaluate, and critique information;

 - produce communication tools for lay audiences or workers (e.g. SOPs, job aids, toolbox session handouts, infographics, short videos, etc.);